Email Consent Statement

 Holiday AL Management Sub, LLC | 631 W Morse Blvd, Winter Park, FL 32789 | HolidaySeniorLiving.com

-#2 Increase Quality of Life
+#3 Increased Quality of Life

-A 2019 survey of retirement communities found that 55% of residents reported their quality of life (QOL) was significantly higher than it had been before moving to the community the previous year.
+A 2019 survey of senior living communities found that 55% of residents reported their quality of life (QOL) was significantly higher than it had been before moving to the community the previous year.
 Only 19% of non-residents reported a similar increase.
 People living in senior communities were also two to five times more likely to take part in exercise, time with family and friends, social events, and dining with others than their non-resident counterparts.

 Forgetfulness doesn’t have to be an inevitable part of aging.
 In fact, a 2017 study by Northwestern University researchers found that adults over 80 who had more positive relationships than their less social counterparts enjoyed similar episodic memory performance as middle-agers.

 More Motivation to Mingle